 1. You cannot survive easily with just English

 China is like the USA in this regard.
-This means China is a monolithic society and monolingual to a large extent.
+This means China is a largely monolithic society and largely monolingual.

-In big cities, many people know some English, and you will be fine without speaking any variant of Chinese.
+In big cities, many people know some English, so you will be fine without speaking any Chinese.

 However, outside that, especially in rural areas, finding someone who can speak English is difficult.
 Most locals will know little to no English.
-And you are pretty much on your own.
+You are mainly on your own.

 Signboards, menus, the internet, newspapers, hoardings, and nearly everything else are in the local language.
 So, surviving and staying comfortable without communicating in Chinese would be challenging.

-With no genuine interactions with natives, you won’t be able to immerse yourself in culture.
+With no genuine interactions with natives, you won’t be able to immerse yourself in the culture.

 So, if you intend to work in China, learn Mandarin.
 You do not need to be fluent, but at least a basic understanding will go a long way.